-Note finally that in cases like (8a), where the left-dislocated indefinite contains a pronoun that can be interpreted as bound by the universal quantifier contained within the comment, the indefinite receives an interpretation as a functional topic that is not identical to a simple narrow scope interpretation, as is evidenced by the fact that a continuation like (8b) is possible, but no simple pair list enumeration (cf. Endriss 2006 for details).
+Note finally that in cases like (8a), where the left dislocated indefinite contains a pronoun that can be interpreted as bound by the universal quantifier contained within the comment, the indefinite receives an interpretation as a functional topic that is not identical to a simple narrow scope interpretation, as is evidenced by the fact that a continuation like (8b) is possible, but no simple pair list enumeration (cf. Endriss in preparation for details).

-- (8) a.
-Ein Bild von sich, das hat jeder Schüler a picture of himself, RP-NEUT.ACC.SING has every pupil mitgebracht. brought-with-him 'Every pupil has brought a certain picture of himself.' - b.
-Nämlich sein Einschulungsfoto. namely his picture-of-first-day-at-school 'Namely the picture of his first day at school.'
+(8) a.
+Ein Bild von sich, das hat jeder Schüler A picture of himself, RP-NEUT.ACC.SING has every pupil mitgebracht. brought-with-him.

+'Every pupil has brought a certain picture of himself.'